chrisosaurus/icarus/README.md

 * no undefined behavior
 * strong statically checked type system
-* no 'holes' in the type system (nulls and null pointers be gone!)
+* no 'holes' in the type system (null and void pointer type are all banished) - see `docs/noholes.md`
 * managed memory (automatic garbage collection)
 * multiple dispatch (dispatch to functions is based on function name and type of arguments passed)
 * operator overloading